 Before we get into the results, here is a quick refresher about the different places, or pools, where carbon is stored in a forest (see the full discussion in the introduction to section 2, "Removals").
 We calculate net change based only on aboveground carbon, both because this is the largest impact on the net change of carbon and because of the higher data quality compared to other pools.
 On the other hand, when we, or any forest owner or manager, estimate the carbon contained in those other pools, we rely on data that is not necessarily representative of our forest.
-Generally, these data come from studies that are conducted on forests that are managed differently than ours, have inconsistent methods, or, in some cases, rely on data that are almost 40 years old.xlix
+Generally, these data come from studies that are conducted on forests that are managed differently than ours, have inconsistent methods, or, in some cases, rely on data that are almost 40 years old.

 We'll provide a specific example that illustrates this point.
 We recently collaborated with researchers at Oregon State University to determine if harvest activities caused a short-term loss in soil carbon.
 The study found that the change in soil carbon following harvest was negligible - validation of our assumption that soil carbon should not be included in our net change calculations.
 But beyond that primary finding, an interesting artifact of the study was that the amount of soil carbon at the coastal Douglas-fir research sites was nearly twice as high as the amount predicted by a leading U.S. Forest Service report for the same species and region.
-While this difference could be explained by regional differences or varying boundaries of defining of soil carbon to a single number - at least until the science and estimation methods become more consistent.
+While this difference could be explained by regional differences or varying boundaries of defining of soil carbon12, it is a major reason why we are hesitant to report the amount of carbon stored in certain pools, including in the soil, down to a single number - at least until the science and estimation methods become more consistent.